overwolf/overwolf.github.io/docs/topics/video-capture.md

 ## Using overwolf.streaming

-With this API, there is no auto-detect and auto-capture of the game highlights - you should listen to game events and manually start and stop the video capture.
+With this API, there is no auto-detect and auto-capture of the game highlights, as it mainly used to capture the full-length of the game (or stream it to Twitch, Youtube, etc).

-It would be best if you understood each supported game's mechanics, game flow, edge cases, timings, etc., to define and capture your game highlights.
-Besides, you can capture the whole game to file/s or even stream it to  Twitch, Youtube, etc.
+You should mainly listen to when a game/match starts and when it end, and manually start and stop the video capture.

 ### Usage flow